lukaramishvili/app-db/cdk/README.md

 # Welcome to your CDK JavaScript project!

-This is a blank project for JavaScript development with CDK.
+This is a template project for JavaScript development with CDK.

+It contains CDK instructions for common use-cases (database, users, CDN, APIs), configured for the `app-db` project.
+The resources are defined in ./lib/app-db-stack.js

+As its next phase, the app-db-stack.js file will be auto-generated from project source code (it's too early for that; now the next milestone is hosting Clojure@GraalVM lambdas).

 The `cdk.json` file tells the CDK Toolkit how to execute your app.
 The build step is not required when using JavaScript.

+# Features

+ * per-stage deployments, domains (HTTPS) and resources (dev, staging, prod, etc)
+ * Datomic-like dynamoDb database
+ * API routes bound to domain names
+ * uploads to S3
+ * CDN for static assets

 # Getting started

  * Hello world guide: https://docs.aws.amazon.com/cdk/latest/guide/hello_world.html
  * Defining AWS resources: https://docs.aws.amazon.com/cdk/latest/guide/resources.html

+# Setting up a new project

+ * before the first deployment, run `cdk bootstrap aws://${accountNumber}/${regionName}` if (mostly) your stack contains AWS Assets (this command is necessary to create resources to hold e.g. lambda .zip files needed for deployment).
+ * to make use of your own domains, you have to create a hosted zone from AWS Console, point your external DNS to it, and delegate the CDK-created hosted zone to it.

 # Gotchas

- * always use the `awsResourceName` function in 'cdk-app-config' for building conflict-free AWS resource names between multiple deployed apps on the same AWS account.
+ * always use the `awsResourceName` function (or `awsName` shorthand) in 'cdk-app-config' for building conflict-free AWS resource names between multiple deployed apps on the same AWS account.
  * always import .js files with full path (`import ... 'file.js'), `type: "module"` import method in package.json requires it.
- * before the first deployment, run `cdk bootstrap aws://${accountNumber}/${regionName}` if (mostly) your stack contains AWS Assets (this command is necessary to create resources to hold e.g. lambda .zip files needed for deployment).

 # Deploying